 A corporation is another type of formal business entity, with the crucial distinction that it is the only entity type in America that is allowed to issue stock.
 The corporation’s stockholders own a portion of the company’s net worth, essentially making those stockholders the owners of the corporation.

 Unlike an LLC, corporations aren’t as flexible when it comes to taxation, and they also have much more rigid managerial structures that owners must adhere to.
-Furthermore, corporations are required to keep extensive records, hold regular meetings for both its directors and its shareholders, and take detailed notes from each of these meetings.
+Furthermore, corporations are required to keep extensive records, hold regular meetings for both their directors and their shareholders, and take detailed notes from each of these meetings.
 An LLC has none of these responsibilities.

 In addition to the ability to issue stock, corporations have some other advantages over the LLC as well.
 One of these advantages is the corporation’s ability to attract investments in the form of venture capital.
 Venture capitalists hardly ever invest in pass-through entities of any kind, so if you’re seeking VC investments, the corporation is a vastly superior entity type compared to the LLC.